Jones, P. R. ORCID: 0000-0001-7672-8397, Ungewiss, J., Eichinger, P. , Worner, M., Crabb, D. P.

-Contrast sensitivity and night driving in older people: Quantifying the relationship between visual acuity, contrast sensitivity, and hazard detection distance in a night-time driving simulator.
+Contrast sensitivity and night driving in older people: Quantifying the relationship between visual acuity, contrast sensitivity, and hazard detection distance in a night-time driving simulator

 Abstract

-Purpose: (i) To assess how well contrast sensitivity (CS) predicts night-time hazard detection distance (one key component of night driving ability), in normally sighted older drivers, relative to a conventional measure of high contrast visual acuity (VA); (ii) To evaluate whether CS can be accurately quantified within a night driving simulator.
+Purpose: (i) To assess how well contrast sensitivity (CS) predicts night-time hazard detection distance (a key component of night driving ability), in normally sighted older drivers, relative to a conventional measure of high contrast visual acuity (VA); (ii) To evaluate whether CS can be accurately quantified within a night driving simulator.

-Results: CS and low contrast VA were both significantly associated with driving performance (both P < 0.01), whereas conventional high contrast acuity was not (P = 0.10).
-There was good correlation (P < 0.01) between CS measured in the driving simulator and a conventional clinical instrument (Optovist).
+Results: Contrast sensitivity and low contrast VA were both significantly associated with driving performance (both P < 0.01), whereas conventional high contrast acuity was not (P = 0.10).
+There was good correlation (P < 0.01) between CS measured in the driving simulator and a conventional clinical instrument (Optovist I).
 As expected, CS was shown to decrease in the presence of glare, in dynamic driving conditions, and as a function of age (all P < 0.01).
-Conclusions: CS and low contrast VA predict night-time hazard detection ability in a manner that conventional high contrast VA does not.
-Either may therefore provide a useful metric for assessing fitness to drive at night, particularly in older individuals.
-CS measurements can be made within a driving simulator, and the data are in good agreement with conventional clinical methods (Optovist I).

 Publication Type: | Article |